 In this exhibit, we highlight circus performers identified in the route books during the period of 1875-1925.
 Specifically, those who were relegated as outcasts of society; performers without which the circus would not be successful.
 The circus marketed the display of difference and an alternative reality as entertainment.
-These notions of diversity, strangeness, abnormality and the imaginary world spread as the circus expanded across the country.
-We examine how these individuals found agency through this lens of otherness and the performance in a world that continuously sought to contain them.
-It was necessary to revisit hard histories to allow space for the performers to speak for themselves.
+Sensationalized and invented notions about diversity, strangeness, and abnormality in people spread as the circus expanded across the country.
+In reversing this constructed narrative, the exhibit counters against this space the circus presented.
+We examine how these individuals found agency through the lens of otherness and the performance in a world that continuously sought to oppress them.
+It was necessary to visit hard histories of inhumanity to consider the complex experiences of the performers.

 In examination of the American historical story, it is difficult not to observe the contemporary parallels in the 21st century.
 The core of the story is the same and the struggle for social progress and justice is ongoing.
 Tension continually exists and must be addressed generation after generation.

-Note from the authors: The narrative of this exhibit explores the harmful stereotypes inflicted on Black, Indigeneous, and People of Color (BIPOC), Chinese and Japanese persons, women, and other historically underrepresented populations.
+Note from the authors: The narrative of this exhibit explores the harmful stereotypes inflicted on historically underrepresented people including Black, Chinese, Japanese, Native American and women populations.
 It also references abuses perpetuated under the ideals of expansionism, white supremacy, traditional gender roles, and capitalism.
 The exhibit contains depictions of people representative of the cultural context in which these circus route books were created.
 Much of the language and imagery used in the Circus Route Books collection and other primary sources is offensive and unacceptable.
 This historical language has been transcribed in its original form in order to accurately convey past ideologies and reveal past experiences.
 Whenever possible, appropriate terminology is used in the description of these materials.

 Ways to Read this Book